BonhamLab/biobakery-nextflow/README.md

 - `readsdir`: path to directory that contains raw data
 - `outdir`: path to directory where processed results will be saved
 - `human_genome`: path to directory that contains human reference database used during Kneaddata
+- `trimmomatic_path`: path to directory that contains Trimmomatic download
 - `metaphlan_db`: path to directory that contains metaphlan databases
 - `metaphlan_index`: database version (database must exist within `metaphlan_db`)
 - `humann_db`: path to directory containing humann databases